 "We encourage Democratic Senators to focus their efforts on working with their Republican colleagues to craft a new proposal that will attract bipartisan support and create a world-class regulatory system that provides for the safe use of chemicals, protects American jobs and maintains U.S. global leadership in innovation."

-Learn more about TSCA reform and EPA’s comprehensive review process for new chemicals.
+EPA's comprehensive review process for new chemicals